scrom/Experiments/README.md

  - limiting the number of saved game files on the server to ensure hosting space isn't consumed. *partially done - only "real" games can be saved*
  - server-side throttling to limit resource usage. *done*
  - the game really needs a battery of tests but that's after the legacy code "peak" is reached (I'm nearly there I think).
- - finding somewhere simple that I can get this hosted for free that doesn't require installing Ruby and a pile of junk.
+ - finding somewhere simple that I can get this hosted for free that doesn't require mountains of manual config. *done - yay for Heroku!*

 Technical stuff: